wpengine/headless-docs/guides/getting-started/README.md

 }
 ```

 The supported versions of Node are **10, 12, and 14**.
 Specifying a Node version below the minimum supported version will default to the minimum supported version (10); setting a higher version will default to the maximum supported version (14).

+**NOTE:** On April 10, 2021, Node version 10 will no longer be supported.